U.N. chief warns may not have enough money to pay staff next month

 By Michelle Nichols

-UNITED NATIONS, Oct 8 (Reuters) - The United Nations may not have enough money for staff salaries next month if member states don't pay what they owe, U.N.
+UNITED NATIONS (Reuters) - The United Nations may not have enough money for staff salaries next month if member states don't pay what they owe, U.N.
 Secretary-General Antonio Guterres warned on Tuesday.

 He told the 193-member U.N.
 General Assembly's budget committee that if he had not worked since January to cut spending then the "we would not have had the liquidity to support" the annual gathering of world leaders last month.